 During 2015, the Parent Company signed an Islamic facility agreement with a commercial bank for SR 1,000 million that carries commission at commercial rates.
-The outstanding balance of the long-term loan, as at 31 March 2021, amounted to SR 437.5 million (31 December 2020: SR 437.5 million).
+The outstanding balance of the long-term loan, as at 30 June 2021, amounted to SR 437.5 million (31 December 2020: SR 437.5 million).
 As per the terms of the agreement, the loan is repayable in eight bi-annual instalments from 20 October 2019 to 20 April 2023.
-The instalments due within twelve-month, amounting to SR 250 million, are classified as a current liability.
-The loan is secured against part of KAEC's greenfield land, held by the Parent Company, for a total required value of SR 1,500 million, out of which 92% has already been perfected, and remaining is in progress.
+The instalments due within twelve-month, amounting to SR 312.5 million, are classified as a current liability.
+The loan is secured against part of KAEC's greenfield land, held by the Parent Company, for a total required value of SR 807 million.
 The subject loan is further secured by an order note of SR 1,200 million.

-NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS (continued)
+NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS (UNAUDITED) (continued)

-For the three-month period ended 31 March 2021 (Expressed in Saudi Arabian Riyals)
+For the three-month and six-month periods ended 30 June 2021 (Expressed in Saudi Arabian Riyals)